TBA. Events are usually held in January - February.

 Use the above map to find and book stays near the Carnival parade route!

-Getting around Guadeloupe during Carnival is easiest if you have your own transportation:
+Getting around Guadeloupe during Carnival is easiest if you stay near Pointe-à-Pitre, Basse-Terre, or other main event areas.

 We’ve gathered some of our best Carnival travel blogs to help you plan for Guadeloupe Carnival and other festivals worldwide: